 Rectal thermometry has traditionally been considered the gold standard for temperature measurement , but some studies have revealed limitations of this method -.
 Rectal temperatures are slow to change in relation to changing core temperature, and they have been shown to stay elevated well after the patient’s core temperature has begun to fall, and vice versa.
 Rectal readings are affected by the depth of a measurement, conditions affecting local blood flow and the presence of stool.
 Rectal perforation has been described , and without proper sterilization techniques, rectal thermometry has the capacity to spread contaminants that are commonly found in the rectum.
 Contraindications of rectal thermometry are addressed in the section Other Devices, below.

-Many parents may be uncomfortable with this method of temperature assessment, and older children may resent it.
+Many parents and older children may be uncomfortable with this method of temperature assessment, and older children may resent it.